François Truffaut: Commentary on other filmmakers

 Truffaut and Jean-Luc Godard, his colleague from Les Cahiers du Cinéma, worked together closely during their start as film directors although they had different working methods.
 Tensions came to the surface after May 68: Godard wanted a more political, specifically Marxist cinema, Truffaut was critical of creating films for primarily political purposes.
 In 1973, Godard wrote Truffaut a lengthy and raucous private letter peppered with accusations and insinuations, several times stating that as a filmmaker "you're a liar" and that his latest film (Day for Night) had been unsatisfying, lying and evasive: "You're a liar, because the scene between you and Jacqueline Bisset last week at Francis [a Paris restaurant] isn't included in your movie, and one also can't help wondering why the director is the only guy who isn't sleeping around in Day for Night" (Truffaut directed the film, wrote it and played the role of the director).
 Godard also implied that Truffaut had gone commercial and easy.

 Truffaut replied with an angry 20-page letter in which he accused Godard of being a radical-chic hypocrite, a man who believed everyone to be "equal" in theory only.
 "The Ursula Andress of militancy—like Brando—a piece of shit on a pedestal."
 Godard later tried to reconcile with Truffaut, but they never spoke to or saw each other again.
 After Truffaut's death, Godard wrote the introduction to a generous selection of his correspondence, and included his own 1973 letter.
 He also offered a long tribute in his film Histoire(s) du cinéma.

 Truffaut was philosophically opposed to attempts to portray anti-war themes through cinema, famously stating that "there is no such thing as an anti-war film" due to the medium's inherent glorification of such subjects, no matter how they are portrayed.

 Personal life

-Truffaut was married to Madeleine Morgenstern from 1957 to 1965, and they had two daughters, Laura (born 1959) and Eva (born 1961).
-Madeleine was the daughter of Ignace Morgenstern, managing director of one of France's largest film distribution companies, Cocinor, and was largely responsible for securing funding for Truffaut's first films.
+Truffaut was married to Madeleine Morgenstern from 1957 to 1965, and they had two daughters.

-In 1968, Truffaut was engaged to actress Claude Jade (Stolen Kisses, Bed and Board, Love on the Run); he and Fanny Ardant (The Woman Next Door, Confidentially Yours) lived together from 1981 to 1984 and had a daughter, Joséphine Truffaut (born 28 September 1983).
+In 1968, Truffaut was engaged to actress Claude Jade.
+He and Fanny Ardant lived together from 1981 to 1984 and had a daughter.